saverymax/selective_indexing/README.md

 As of version 0.1.1, 7 options are available.

 **--path**
-    Path to XML of citations for the system to classify.
+    \nPath to XML of citations for the system to classify.
 Include the file.xml in the path.
     Do not include with --test or --validation

 **--group-thresh**
-    Optional.
+    \nOptional.
 If included, the system will use the unique, predetermined thresholds for citations from journals in the science or jurisprudence category.
 Originally, this was intended to improve performance; however, it was shown to be difficult to apply a threshold chosen on the validation set to the test set.

 **--no-journal-drop**
-    Optional.
+    \nOptional.
 By defualt the system does not make predictions for a small set of journals previously misindexed.
 This has been shown to improve system performance.
 To make predictions all citations, including those from these journals, include this option.
     Important to note, this option only has an effect when --predict-medline is not included.

 **--dest dir/for/results/**
-    Optional.
+    \nOptional.
 Destination for predictions, or test results if --test or --validation are used.
 Defaults to current directory.
 File names for predictions or test results are hardcoded, for now: citation_predictions_YYYY-DD-MM.txt if running system on a batch of citations; SIS_test_results.txt if running on test or validation datasets.

 **--validation**
-    Optional.
+    \nOptional.
 Include to run system on 2018 validation dataset.
-Do not include --path if --test included.
+Do not include --path if --validation included.

 **--test**
-    Optional.
+    \nOptional.
 Include to run system on 2018 test dataset.
-Do not include --path if --validation included.
+Do not include --path if --test included.

 **--predict_medline**
-    Optional.
+    \nOptional.
 New in version 0.1.1.
 If included, the system will make predictions for ONLY non-selectively indexed journals, with ONLY MEDLINE statuses.
     Important to note, is that without this option, the system only makes predictions for selectively indexed journals (those recommended to us by human indexers) where the status is not MEDLINE or PubMed-not-MEDLINE.
-The reason for this switch is to be able to test the performance of the system on citations whose label is MEDLINE, and to also be able to use the system in production, where it is only required to make predictions for selectively indexed citations whose status in PubMed is not yet known.
+The reason for this switch is to be able to test the performance of the system on citations labeled is MEDLINE, and to also be able to use the system in production, where it is only required to make predictions for selectively indexed citations where the status in PubMed is not yet known.

 If you forget your options, input
 ```